HTC, the Taiwan-based Giant has been struggling to gain footholds in the smartphone industry.

 The Galaxy Active 2 is perfectly waterproof with IP68 dust and water resistance standards.
 The watch can be actively submerged in water 5 meters deep.
 Another pretty cool feature is that it disables the touchscreen underwater and vibrates to remove any access to it.

-One of the most highlighting features of the watch are its built-in speaker and mic.
+One of the most highlighting features of the watch is its built-in speaker and mic.
 You can use it to receive and make calls quite easily.
 Speaker can also be used to blast music through it.

 For the fitness craving users of HTC, Galaxy Active 2 has probably everything you need.
 From GPS to Altimeter to compass.
 It even has separate modes for each of the sports.
 It even has an ECG and heart rate monitor for keeping a log.